AqueductHub/aqueductcore/docs/extensions.md

 ## Deploying an Extension

 Extensions are directories which could be distributed in the form of archives.
-When starting the server using Docker, bind mount a host directory to the Aqueduct container at `/workspace/extensions`.
+When starting the server using Docker, bind mount a host directory to the Aqueduct container.
+Suggested location is `/workspace/extensions`.
+This location should be provided in `EXTENSIONS_DIR_PATH` environment variable.
 Unpack an extension directory into the host directory, and the container will immediately see the changes.

 For example, if you map host directory `/usr/data/extensions` to `/workspace/extensions`,